How An Offshore Trust Can Make Your Assets Bullet-Proof

 2. Use an Offshore Trust to Protect Your Assets Even if You Haven’t Decided on the Beneficiaries Yet

-Some Offshore jurisdictions such as The Cayman Islands and The British Virgin Islands have modernised the Trust with the introduction of The STAR Trust.
-These structures make it easier to remove Trustees and lets the Settlor keep more control of the Affairs of the Trust.
+Some Offshore jurisdictions, such as The Cayman Islands and The British Virgin Islands, have modernized the Trust with the introduction of The STAR Trust.
+These structures make it easier to remove Trustees and let the Settlor keep more control of the Affairs of the Trust.